 5. AFFECTED SITE(S)

-Cato uses a proprietary system to measure whether the Services are Available, and the Customer agrees that this system will be the sole basis for resolution of any dispute that may arise between the Customer and Cato regarding this SLA.
-Customer may present to Cato different measurement of the Availability of the Services based on internal systems of Customer, but in the event of a contradiction between Cato’s measurements and Customer’s measurements, measurements based on Cato’s proprietary system shall prevail.
+Cato uses a proprietary system to measure Availability of the Services, and this system will be the sole basis for resolution of any dispute that may arise between the Customer and Cato regarding the Service Level.
+Customer may present different measurement of the Availability of the Services based on internal systems of Customer to Cato, but in the event of a contradiction between Cato’s measurements and Customer’s measurements, measurements based on Cato’s proprietary system shall prevail.

 A = (T – M – D) / (T – M) x 100%